eryph-org/samples/tutorial/README.md

 ``` pwsh
 New-Catlet -Parent dbosoft/ubuntu-22.04
 ```
 for latest geneset.
 The eryph genepool contains artifacts that can be shared within eryph - these artifacts are called genes.
 Genes of same purpose can be grouped in a geneset.
-A Geneset tag identifies a single gene in the geneset.

-The catlet parent will be automatically download from the eryph genepool if not already available local.
-It may require some GB (for example for a Window parent).
-So don't run this on your mobile device!
+The catlet parent genes will be downloaded from the eryph genepool if it isn't already available locally.
+It may take up to GB (for example for a Windows parent).
+Don't run this on your mobile device!

 You can see your catlet now in Hyper-V Manager and can start it like any other VM, or you can use the start-Catlet cmdlet to run it: